mpnally/Terrifically-Simple-JSON/README.md

     }
 }
 ```
 The `_idNotation` value tells you what the notation is of the reference in the `_id` field.
-This pattern can be used for dates, like this:
+The default value for `_idNotation` is `URI`, but it can be overridden, so this pattern can be used for other datatypes, e.g. dates, like this:
 ```JSON
 {
  "_id": "http://martin-nally.name#",